Arizona Army National Guard: History

 The 158th Infantry was demobilized and returned to state service following the end of World War II.
 It was redesignated in June 1967 as the 258th Infantry Brigade.
 It was subsequently reorganized and redesignated in August 1968 as the 258th Military Police Brigade.
 In August 1976 the unit was reorganized and redesignated as the 258th Support Center, later the 258th Rear Area Operations Center.
 The Cannon Company, 158th Infantry was reorganized as the 153d Field Artillery Brigade (including units of the 180th Field Artillery Regiment).

+With implementation of the Arizona Army National Guard Aviation Force Modernization Program on 1 October 1986, it was planned that Army Aviation units in Arizona would restructure to a Combat Aviation Group, one Attack Helicopter Battalion, and a Combat Aviation Company.
+The 385th Combat Aviation Group was to be the Command and Control Headquarters for the 551st Aviation Battalion in Arizona, the 419th Aviation Battalion in Florida (see 111th Aviation Regiment), and the 437th Aviation Battalion in Arkansas.
+The Group was to provide Command Staff Planning and Control of operations of assigned units in support of III Corps, Fort Hood, Texas.
+The Combat Aviation Company was planned to be part of the 135th Combat Aviation Battalion in Kansas to support I Corps, Fort Lewis, Washington.

 The 153d FA Brigade was reorganized and redesignated as the 98th Troop command in 2006.
 In September 2010 the unit was reorganized and redesignated as the 158th Maneuver Enhanced Brigade.
 The 1st Battalion, 180th Field Artillery Regiment was reorganized and redesignated in 2006 as the 1st Battalion, 158th Infantry Regiment and assigned as an element of the 29th Infantry Brigade Combat Team (HI ARNG).

 The official national motto of the Army National Guard is "Always Ready, Always There".
 Like the majority of all 54 states and territories, the Arizona Army National Guard has its own official motto "Protecting What Matters".